-I have been thinking about this for a very long time and came to the fact that the reason may be not so obvious but also very simple.
-Let’s take for example, a normal person who wants to probably win the Wimbledon and walkover pros like Novak Djokovic, William Renshaw, Pete Sampras, Roger Federer, etc. These handful of guys, are the pros and the few that make consistent profits in the market.
+I have been thinking about this for a long time and realized that the reason is maybe not so obvious but also very simple.
+Let’s take for example, a normal person who wants to probably win the Wimbledon and walkover pros like Novak Djokovic, William Renshaw, Pete Sampras, Roger Federer, etc. These handful of guys are the pros and the few that make consistent profits in the market.
 The spectators, the crowd watching are the dreamers who would want to play and win that big prize money.
-Those large crowd are the newbies and that’s well over 95% of people who can’t win the Wimbledon, not now at least, but after years of hard work and constant training and practice.
+Those large crowds are the newbies and that’s well over 95% of people who can’t win the Wimbledon, not now at least, but after years of hard work and constant training and practice.
 I hope you get the analogy so far.
 So like any venture that’s being started fresh from the ground up, it’s most likely the stakeholders are going to fail.
-This is only natural and something forex traders (especially those coming in with a couple of months/years experience) have to accept.
+This is only natural and something forex traders (especially those coming in with a couple of months/years of experience) have to accept.
 Forex trading is like any other profession.
 The vast majority who fail at it probably don’t even consider it as such.
 These people are only gambling, and you know what happens at the casino, 9.8 out of 10 times, you lose your money.

 Foreign exchange is like all other traded commodities and I’m not quite sure why people treat it differently.
 Let’s consider one more thing.
 We know someone like Warren Buffet as a renowned investor.
-The word here is investor as wikipedia describes him with.
-I am not sure investors like him stare all day at screens (“unnecessarily”) day in day out to make money.
-Their speculation are not based on big monitors filled with charts to study.
+The word here is an investor as Wikipedia describes him.
+I am not sure investors like him stare all day at screens (“unnecessarily”) day in and day out to make money.
+Their speculation is not based on big monitors filled with charts to study.
 But how many forex traders follow the economic news of the respective currencies they trade?
 A large number of traders don’t take time to know what moves the market on the fundamental level.
 I am not sure there’s any normal person who would trade Google (NASDAQ: GOOG) stocks just by staring at charts.
-To buy/sell these stocks you only react on news.
+To buy/sell these stocks you only react to the news.
 Google wanting (consumer speculation) to give up on Google+ doesn’t sound like a good thing.
 If this has a big impact on Google stocks, you’d want to be selling.
-Same things happens with the foreign exchange market.
-The economic calendar provides us with a daily list of important event that move the market, and only if most of the traders will observe and understand these news events, I believe that high losing percentage won’t exist or will reduce drastically.
+The same thing happens with the foreign exchange market.
+The economic calendar provides us with a daily list of important events that move the market, and only if most of the traders will observe and understand these news events, I believe that a high loss percentage won’t exist, or will reduce drastically.
 This is not to say technical analysis should be cut out.